 considered a merger/acquisition target for more than a year.
 In

 October 1997 Sprint announced that it was merging with MCI

-WorldCom in a transaction worth $129 billion ($115 billion in equity and $14
+WorldCom in a transaction worth $129 billion ($115 billion in

-activity, which saw BellSouth make a last ditch
+hectic round of activity, which saw BellSouth make a last ditch

 A number of analysts had referred to MCI WorldCom's need to

 acquire a wireless operator in the US with a national

 Bruce Roberts, a telecoms equity analyst at Dresdner Kleinwort